Student Groups & Clubs

 Asian Culture Club

-Faculty Sponsor: Julie Shimabukuro
+Faculty Sponsor(s): Julie Shimabukuro

 Mission: To increase awareness of Asian culture, country by country, through the study of the history, language, art, religion, music and food, and to help students gain a better understanding of how race and ethnicity inform identity.